 Sometimes it seems our problems will never be resolved, like it does to a child languishing in foster care.
 That’s when we need to borrow a parent, a family, or maybe a grandma or friend, for loving support while God leads us to better days.

-And sometimes, loving each other is all the answer we need for now.
+And sometimes, love is all the answer we need for now.

 by Kathy Sheldon Davis